PeppyDays/learn-rust-with-tests/src/rust_fundamentals/concurrency.md

 ### Write Enough Code to Make It Pass

 Now we can finally talk about concurrency which, for the purposes of the following, means "having more than one thing in progress."
-This is something that we do naturally everyday.
+This is something that we do naturally every day.

 For instance, this morning I made a cup of tea.
 I put the kettle on and then, while I was waiting for it to boil, I got the milk out of the fridge, got the tea out of the cupboard, found my favourite mug, put the teabag into the cup and then, when the kettle had boiled, I put the water in the cup.